-Purpose: To advise the Finance and Audit Committee that the City has applied for three grants totalling \$827,866 from the BC Active Transportation Infrastructure Grant Program.
+Purpose: To advise Council that the City has applied for three grants totalling \$827,866 from the BC Active Transportation Infrastructure Grant Program.

 f.
 Leisure Economic Access Program (LEAP) Review

 To be introduced by Richard Harding, General Manager, Parks, Recreation and Culture.